qidi-community/Plus4-Wiki/content/stews_config/README.md

 ## heaters.py

-Included is my modified version of `/home/mks/klipper/klippy/extras/heaters.py`
+Included is my modified version of `/home/mks/klipper/klippy/extras/heaters.py` for 1.4.2, 1.4.3, and 1.6.0 firmware versions.

 This modified version uses the smoothed temperature value to feed into the PID algorithm when a heater's smooth time is >1.0s